Violations of Academic or Professional Standards

 - The Graduate Advisor (GSAO) is responsible for monitoring degree progress of graduate students.
 Each semester the GSAO solicits feedback from faculty advisors and departmental teaching staff regarding students of concern.
 Faculty advisors and departmental teaching staff may also alert the Graduate Advisor of student issues at any point during the semester.

-- For students whose academic progress is or may be in jeopardy, the GSAO and/or the Academic Coordinator will facilitate communication with and between the student and the assigned faculty advisor to agree upon a remediation plan.
+- For students whose academic progress is or may be in jeopardy, the Social Welfare MSW Program GSAO or the faculty Head Graduate Advisor will facilitate communication with and between the student and the assigned faculty advisor to agree upon a remediation plan.
 Written documentation of the plan should be retained in the student’s academic record.

 - Students whose grade-point average falls below 3.0 will receive a letter from the Graduate Division informing them that they have been placed on academic probation and are subject to dismissal if their GPA remains below the minimum 3.0 requirement by the end of the following semester.

-- In consultation with the Graduate Advisor, Director of Student Services, Director of Field Education, Faculty Advisor, Head Graduate Advisor, and/or student’s teaching staff for the term, the School may move forward with a Formal Performance Review as warranted or necessary to address violations of or failure to meet academic or professional standards.
+- In consultation with the Social Welfare MSW Program GSAO, Assistant Dean for Admissions and Student Services, Chair of Field Education, Faculty Advisor, Head Graduate Advisor, or student’s teaching staff for the term, the School may move forward with a Formal Performance Review as warranted or necessary to address violations of or failure to meet academic or professional standards.

 Performance Review Procedures